CupOfTea696/BashMyTea/README.md

 ## Installing

-Clone this repo, enter the director and run `sh install.sh`.
+Clone this repo, enter the directory and run `sh install.sh`.
 You may run this script in non-interactive mode by passing the flag `-n` or `--no-interaction`.
 Please note that some of the tools installed might still ask interactive questions.

 ## Overview